 When we talk about content repurposing, we often talk about being in more than one place to find and reach new audiences.

 Content repurposing can also be about finding different ways to communicate the same message.

-Essentially, we could say that it helps us to accommodate different learning styles.
+Essentially, it helps us to accommodate different learning styles.

-When you create your content try to always have in mind which learning style it’s best suited for.
+When you create content always bear in mind the learning style it’s best suited for.